There are two primary types of assignments in ResourceFirst: Labor and Financial.

 The colors on the period values are the result of the ResourceFirst prioritized resource availability analysis, and are as follows:

-- Yellow/orange/red shows the assignments that cannot be filled (or, in the case of skill assignments, are not yet filled), to varying degrees, assuming all assignments are addressed in priority order with the available capacity of the resource/skill.
+- Yellow/orange/red shows the assignments that cannot be completely filled, to varying degrees, assuming all assignments are addressed in priority order with the available capacity of the resource/skill.

 - Yellow means a small amount of the assignment cannot be filled.

 - Orange means a moderate amount of the assignment can't be filled.

 - Red means a large amount of the assignment can't be filled.